Fudgie the Whale: Development

 Although the cake depicts the shape of a whale and was originally decorated as such, it was sometimes adapted for holiday uses by rotating it 90 degrees counter-clockwise so that the whale's body, now upright, could represent a face.
 The whale's tail would then represent whatever a character traditionally had on its head: the Easter Bunny's ears, or Santa Claus' tassel.
 But Fudgie the Whale was usually promoted around Father's Day, using the slogan, "For a whale of a dad".

 Fudgie was developed by founder Tom Carvel, with the assistance of his employee Kathy Dumas.

 Co-branding

 In 2018, Captain Lawrence Brewing Company partnered with Carvel to produce, in limited release, "Fudgie the Beer", a stout flavored with the chocolate crunchies also used to make Fudgie the Whale.
 The beer was re-released in limited quantities in 2019 to coincide with Father's Day, and was again re-released in June 2021 for the same reason.

-In media

-In the animated FX series Archer, title character Sterling Archer praises the Cookie Puss and Fudgie the Whale cakes in several episodes, saying "Those guys at Carvel know what they’re doing".

-In season 4, episode 11 of The Office, Andy Bernard states that his favorite type of cake is ice cream cake, and that he would like a "Fudgie the Whale" cake.

-In season 8, episode 6 of The Simpsons ("A Milhouse Divided"), Homer buys Marge a Fudgie the Whale wedding cake with "To a Whale of a Wife" written in icing, much to her dismay and disappointment.

-In season 7, episode 5 of The Venture Bros. ("[The Inamorata Consequence"), during the dinner precession of the Treaty of Tolerance Summit II, a Fudgie the Whale cake is present with the words "Have a Whale of a Summit" written in frosting.
-The Carvel brand would go on to host a promotional giveaway with cakes designed with characters and iconography from the show in 2018.

-In season 11, episode 2 of Mystery Science Theater 3000 (Cry Wilderness), during the invention exchange, Kinga Forrester and Max unveiled the Fudgie the Whale cake clock which included a money bag cake.
-In response to the episode, Carvel posted on Twitter a picture of a money bag cake.

-On The Dan Le Batard Show, Old Money Charlie ate an entire Fudgie the Whale cake as a 'Grid of Death' punishment.
-The size of the cake was called into question by the shipping container, and referred to as "Fudgie the Dolphin".

-In season 2, episode 14 of Speechless, JJ DiMeo demands a "Fudgie the Whale" cake for his 18th birthday.

-Every year for his birthday, the station manager at WFAN in New York, buys Boomer Esiason a Fudgie the Whale cake.
-Boomer hosts Boomer and Gio in the Morning from 6am - 10am EST.